Top 20 Famous People Who Correctly Predicted Their Own Deaths

 Photo business standard |

-Leading a country inevitably means that you make a lot of enemies and former Prime Minister of India Indira Ghandi was no different.
-1984 was a particularly rough period for Ghandi and the country as a whole because during the summer she had ordered the army to storm the Golden Temple in Punjab, which was being occupied by Sikh political militants.
+Making a lot of enemies is an inevitable part of being a leader, and former Indian Prime Minister Indira Ghandi was no exception.
+Since Ghandi had ordered the army to storm the Golden Temple in Punjab during the summer, which was being occupied by Sikh political militants, 1984 was an especially difficult year for both her and the nation.

 4. Ernest Hemingway